davidsonfellipe/fellipe.com/content/posts/2013-04-01-moving-wordpress-to-jekyll/index.md

 ##Keep the previous content

-I migrate all posts from Wordpress, using [Wordpress to Jekyll exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter).
+I migrate all posts from Wordpress, using [WordPress to Jekyll exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter).
 This tool is a WordPress plugin that converts all posts, pages, taxonomies, metadata, and settings to Markdown and YAML which can be dropped into Jekyll.
 Thanks [Ben Balter](https://github.com/benbalter) for this nice job.

 ##Keep the same URLs